JoshuaNg2332/intro-to-web/REAMME.md

 So far we've built our own local servers using Sinatra and allowed for constant updates via Shotgun meaning that we don't need to restart the server everytime we make a change to our codebase.

 We've built a simple website that allows for dynamic interactions and randomly generating names as well as a separate website that allows the user to input a name into the page, click "Submit" and be able to interact with a name.

+We've now shifted some of the functionality of the form from the index.erb to the cat_form.erb.
+This allows us to follow SRP and means that the form is self contained.
+We also tested the functions for the GET and POST functions that we can see happening both in the console log as well as the Chrome web dev tools.